What You Need to Know About Traveling With Emotional Support Animals vs. Service Animals

-Outside of these 2 questions, a business may not ask to see documentation, require that an animal wear a service vest, or any other qualifiers.
+Outside of these two questions, a business may not ask to see documentation, require that an animal wear a service vest or any other qualifiers.
 However, to avoid issues, it is always best to have the animal wear an identifier such as a vest.

 However, while flying, your particular airline of choice may require documentation.
 For example, Delta recently announced changes to their service animal policy as they require you to have proof of health or vaccination 48 hours prior to travel.
 For an ESA, Delta requires 3 different forms to be filled out and completed 48 hours prior to travel.

 We all love our pets, but as travelers, we need to recognize the difference between pets and working animals.
 While there will always be people trying to abuse the system, it is important to understand that these animals save lives.

 But this topic can be very subjective.
 If you are interested in having a service animal or emotional support animal, consult your doctor to see if it is the best solution for you.

 In the meantime, none of us are in the position to judge whether or not someone needs a service dog or ESA.
 Next time you see a service animal during your travels, the best suggestion is to smile and go about your day.

 If you live in the Salt Lake City area and are interested in donating or training a service dog, check out Labs for Liberty.